eu-snehagupta/Todolist/README.md

 ## Usage
 Todolist is an application which allows a user to keep track of their's tasks.
 The user interact with a text-based user interface via the command-line.

-For more details, I will be posting the Documentation section(pending 😉 ).
+For more details, I will be posting the Documentation section (pending😉).

 ## Roadmap
 See the [open issues](https://github.com/eu-snehagupta/Todolist/issues) for a list of proposed features (and known issues).